Red Velvet Whoopie Pies

 - In a large bowl using a hand-held or stand mixer fitted with a paddle attachment, beat the butter for 1 minute on medium-high speed until completely smooth and creamy.
 Add the brown sugar and beat on medium high speed until fluffy and combined.
 Beat in egg on high speed, scraping down the sides and bottom of the bowl as needed.
 Once egg is full combined, beat in the vanilla and buttermilk.
 Mixture may look curdled; that's ok.

 - On low speed, slowly mix the dry ingredients into the wet ingredients until combined.
 Add enough food coloring to achieve a deep red hue (usually about 1 teaspoon gel).
-Spoon mounds of batter, about 1 and 1/2 Tablespoons each, onto prepared baking sheets-- about 3 inches apart.
+Spoon or scoop mounds of batter, about 1 and 1/2 Tablespoons each, onto prepared baking sheets-- about 3 inches apart.

 - Bake the cookies for 10-12 minutes or until centers appear set.
 Mine usually take 11 minutes.
 Allow to cool completely before sandwiching.